Examine functions and changes

 • Loss function.
 The only difference between this code and the original code is the loss function:

-• We include the loss function in the init() and forward() methods.
+• The model includes the loss function in the init() and forward() methods.

 When our example model is trained, the forward() method computes and returns both the output tensors and the loss.